JuliaGaussianProcesses/InducingPoints.jl/docs/src/index.md

     updateZ!(Z, alg, x; kwargs...) end
 ```

-With `inducingpoints`, similarly to the offline setting, a first instance of `Z` is created.
-`updateZ!` will then update the vectors in place.

 The Online options are:
 - [`OnlineIPSelection`](@ref) : A method based on distance between inducing points and data